MargaritaPopova/ads/README.md

 # ads
 **Classified Ads App**

+This website is available at: https://ads-mag.herokuapp.com

-To run this app, follow these steps:
+To run this app locally, follow these steps:

 1. Clone the repository:
 ```git clone https://github.com/MargaritaPopova/ads.git```